includeos/includeos.org/_src/_posts/2018-10-9-port-to-arm.md

 ## Linux is slow and unpredictable.

 Linux isn't built for real-time applications.
 It's built to distribute a limited set of computing resources fairly between competing users and processes.
-It is supposed to handle and an overcommitment of resources in a graceful manner.

 Responding in microseconds to external impulses isn't a thing Linux does well.
 And often, responding in just a few microseconds, is essential when dealing with embedded systems.

 IncludeOS doesn't support process scheduling.
 So, when we are in our superloop, the moment an interrupt arrives, we can respond to it immediately.
 So we know we can provide a system that provides very strong real-time capabilities.
-We can also provide stronger guarantees that invoking the OS will predictable.
+We can also provide stronger guarantees that invoking the OS will be predictable.

 ## Fine.
 Linux isn't ideal.
 What are we going to do about it?